ErfanRasti/arch-setup/docs/10_appearance/1_themes.md

 paru -S gradience
 ```

-To activate gradience themes you need to install `adw-gtk-theme`:
+To activate gradience themes you need to install `adw-gtk-theme`.
+It is also necessary for dark theme on legacy applications on `gnome-tweaks`:

 ```bash
 sudo pacman -S adw-gtk-theme